surifirstpin/biplus_documentation/docs/Visualisation Types and Settings FLD.md

    -   **bottom** the label is positioned to the bottom of the anchor point (90°)
       -   **left** the label is positioned to the left of the anchor point (180°)
    -   **top** the label is positioned to the top of the anchor point (270°)

-   - **Anchor** The label position is calculated based on the anchor option
+  - **Anchor** The label position is calculated based on the anchor option.
+AcuBi supports Following positioning.

+    -   `center  (default): Label center
+    -   `start`: lowest label boundary
+    -   `end`: highest label boundary

 ### Data